go101/immutable-value-proposal/README.md

 A value is either a variable or a final.
 A value is either fixed or normal.

-The relation of final and fixed values is:
+The relations of final and fixed values are:
 * the values referenced by fixed values are final values.
-* taking addresses of (addressable) final values are fixed values.
+* taking addresses of (addressable) final values results fixed values.

-From the view of a fixed value, all values referenced by it are both final and fixed values.
+From the view of a fixed value, all values referenced by it, either directly or indirectly, are both final and fixed values.

+Taking addresses of (addressable) fixed values results fixed values too.
+(For safety, in the process, some write permissions may be lost.)

 Repeat it again, although a final value can't be modified through the fixed values which are referencing it, it is possible to be modified through other normal values which are referencing it.